Matthew-D-Johnston/js225/js229_study_guide.md

   helloSteve();				// => Hello, Steve!
   ```

-  Before JavaScript can garbage collect `"Steve"`, you must ensure that nothing else in the program references `"Steve"`; that includes every closure that has access to teh `"Steve"` string.
+  Before JavaScript can garbage collect `"Steve"`, you must ensure that nothing else in the program references `"Steve"`; that includes every closure that has access to the `"Steve"` string.
 That's not typically a concern, but if you find that you must remove a closure or other reference explicitly, you can assign `null` to the item that references it.
 For instance:

   ```javascript
   helloSteve = null;